Juvenile and Adult Recidivism

 - Rearrest -- being charged with a new offense.

 - Reconviction -- being found guilty of a new offense in a court of law.

 - Reincarceration -- being sentenced to a secure facility after being found guilty of a new offense.

 How is Virginia Doing?

-In 2012, rearrest occurred within one year for 48.1 percent of juveniles released from a correctional center.
-This rate was up from the previous year, but below the previous 4-year average.
-Reconviction occurred for 37.4 percent and reincarceration for 18.2 percent of juveniles who were rearrested in 2011.
-These rates are up slightly from the average over the past three years.
+In 2013, rearrest occurred within one year for 46.3 percent of juveniles released from a correctional center, down from the previous year.
+In 2012, reconviction occurred for 40.8 percent of the juveniles who were rearrested in 2011; their reincarceration rate rose to 21.6 percent over the previous year.

 The Virginia Department of Corrections uses similar measures of recidivism for adults as is done for juveniles -- rearrest, reconviction, and reincarceration -- on a cohort of ex-offenders who are tracked for as long as 3 years.
 Since 2007, rearrest rates have largely declined, with 27.2 percent of offenders rearrested within 12 months of release from state incarceration in 2012, compared to 31.3 percent in 2007.
 Reconviction and reincarceration rates after 12 months have held fairly steady: 20.8 percent reconvicted and 4.4 percent actually reincarcerated in 2012.

 Rates for rearrest and reconviction a full three years after release also appear to be holding steady, while reincarceration rates have dropped from 26.1 percent for the 2007 cohort to 22.8 percent for the 2009 group of ex-offenders -- the lowest rate on record in Virginia.